-China probably eyeing more development contracts in Malaysia and Russia with offers of new armed deals & new fighter jets for RMAF Russia as at September 2019 only procured 18564 tonnes of palm oil as oppose to India who procured 3,908,212 tonnes of palm oil for the same period.
+China probably eyeing more development contracts in Malaysia and Russia with offers of new armed deals & new fighter jets for RMAF Russia as of September 2019 only procured 18564 tonnes of palm oil as opposed to India who procured 3,908,212 tonnes of palm oil for the same period.

 As at September 2019, Malaysia recorded an export of almost 14 million tonnes of palm oil to destinations all over the world.
 Out of which, the 2 biggest market is India at 3.9 million tonnes and China at 1.6 million tonnes.
 Pakistan is the 3rd largest importer at about 820,000 tonnes

-India procured 3,908,212 tonnes of palm oil as at September 2019.
+India procured 3,908,212 tonnes of palm oil as of September 2019.
 Pakistan, Turkey, Bangladesh’s combined procurement is only 1,544,239 tonnes of palm oil for the same period.
 Not even half of India’s import

-We cannot afford to lose the Indian market for now considering that they still remains the largest importer of palm oil and they are getting a good deal from the Indonesians.
+We cannot afford to lose the Indian market for now considering that they still remain the largest importer of palm oil and they are getting a good deal from the Indonesians.